mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/local-data-security.md

 ## 5 Encrypting User Files {##encrypting-user-files}

 Studio Pro 9.22 and above allows you to encrypt the files and images stored in native apps.
-File encryption can be enabled using the checkbox in the native mobile navigation profile screen:
+Enable file encryption by selecting the checkbox in the native mobile navigation profile screen:

 {{< figure src="/attachments/refguide/mobile/offline-first/enable-native-file-encryption.png" alt="Encrypt native file encryption checkbox placed at the bottom of the native mobile navigation profile screen" width="450"  >}}